 There are some road hazards as well, so be careful mostly Camels and goats are found on the roads outside of Dubai. you should always be conscious and fully concentrate on your driving.

-Slow right down if you see camels or goats at the side of the road, they can move suddenly and are very heavy, they can hit and this accident can be caused of a death, severe injury or car damage.
+Slow right down if you see camels or goats on the side of the road, they can move suddenly and are very heavy, they can hit and this accident can be caused death, severe injury, or car damage.
 If you kill a camel with your car you will also have to pay the owner blood money as camels are very valuable here.
 You should try and warn other road users by using your hazard lights if slowing right down and also flashing your headlights at oncoming traffic if you have passed a camel in the dark to give them a warning.

-Lorries and trucks can often shed or drop some of their loads- so there has been everything from potatoes, tomatoes to microwave ovens littering the roads of Dubai at some points over the years- again just keep aware of the road ahead to give yourself enough time to react to anything on the road surface that shouldn’t be there!
+Lorries and trucks can often shed or drop some of their loads- so there has been everything from potatoes, and tomatoes to microwave ovens littering the roads of Dubai at some points over the years- again just keep aware of the road ahead to give yourself enough time to react to anything on the road surface that shouldn’t be there!

 11: Never throw waste material from vehicles onto the roads

-Use of indicators is randomly found here, although the police do have crackdowns- especially on the trucks so there has been some improvement.
+The use of indicators is randomly found here, although the police do have crackdowns- especially on the trucks so there has been some improvement.
 So don’t rely on the fact that someone is indicating means they actually are going to move or that they are not moving if not indicating.